d2l-ai/d2l-en/chapter_recurrent-modern/lstm.md

 The motivation for such a
 design is the same as that of GRUs, namely to be able to decide when to remember and when to ignore inputs in the hidden state via a dedicated mechanism.
-Let us see how this works in practice.
+Let's see how this works in practice.